8-year-old girl dies in College Pt. fire

-An 8-year-old girl died in a house fire in College Point Saturday morning, FDNY officials said.
+Eight-year-old Stefanie Villa Torres died in a house fire in College Point Saturday morning, NYPD officials said.

+The FDNY later determined that the blaze — which was deemed accidental — was caused by a lithium-ion battery from an “e-mobility device.”

+E-mobility devices that use lithium-ion batteries include e-bikes, electric scooters, hoverboards, onewheels and electric wheelchairs, among others.

-Officers responded to a report of a fire on the third floor of a three-story, multiple dwelling building at 23-26 130 St. at 7:37 a.m.
+FDNY personnel responded to a report of a fire on the third floor of a three-story, multiple-dwelling building at 23-26 130 St. at 7:37 a.m.
 Saturday morning.
-With 12 units of firefighters, making for 60 officers, the fire was out by 8:16 a.m.
+With 12 units and 60 firefighters, the blaze was out by 8:16 a.m.

-When the 8-year-old girl was rescued from the building, she was unconscious and unresponsive due to smoke inhalation, the NYPD press office said.
-A video of the incident posted on the Citizen App shows officers performing CPR on the victim.
-According to the FDNY, she was taken to New York-Presbyterian/Queens, where she was pronounced dead.
+When Torres was rescued from the building, she was unconscious and unresponsive due to smoke inhalation, the NYPD press office said.
+A video of the incident posted on the Citizen App shows officers performing CPR on the 8-year-old.
+She was taken to New York-Presbyterian/Queens hospital, where she was pronounced dead.

-Two additional victims, an 18-year-old man and a 35 year-old-man, were in serious but nonlife-threatening condition, having sufferred burns and smoke inhalation, the NYPD said.
+Stefanie’s 18-year-old brother, Jefferson, and her father, Alonso, 35, were rescued from the fire.
+Both were in serious but non-life-threatening condition, having suffered burns and smoke inhalation, the NYPD said.
 They were transported to NYC Health + Hospitals/Jacobi in the Bronx, and, at the time of writing, were in stable condition.

-The cause and origin of the fire have yet to be determined, as the investigation is ongoing.
+Records from the Department of Buildings indicate that a partial vacate order has been issued for the property since Saturday’s fire.
+That order includes not only the third floor, but also the second floor, as both suffered smoke and water damage.
+A DOB spokesperson added that the fire-stopping material in the walls was also damaged.

+To cover the costs of Stefanie’s funeral, community members have started a GoFundMe page.
+At press time, the fund had raised $16,496.
+To donate, visit gofundme.com/f/fire-tragedy-family-marilu-alfonso-villa-torres.

 Commented